 The Lodge recognizes the importance and value that pets have for many people.
 Due to infection control and allergy concerns the Lodge cannot accommodate residents to move their cat, dog, fish or bird in with them.
-The only exception to this would be if a resident had a Seeing Eye or other Assistance Dog.
 The Lodge does have a number of Pet Therapy Volunteers who visit with their pets.
 These pet visitors are certified by either the Pacific Animal Therapy Society (PATS), or the St. John Ambulance Pet Therapy Program.

 Family members and other visitors who wish to bring in their dog or other pet when visiting a resident should understand the following requirements.
 Visiting pets must be clean, free of fleas, vaccinated, free of open sores, well behaved and quiet.
 Visiting dogs must be controlled on leash at all times during their visit and any other type of pet should be carried in the appropriate cage or carrying case.
 Visiting pets are not allowed in the dining rooms or any areas where food is prepared.
 Visitors with pets that are not meeting these requirements will be asked to remove the pet from the facility immediately.